 SOKY Reads! is a community reading program that spotlights one book and one author each year.
 As part of the program, the Book Fest partners distribute up to 500 copies of the selected book in the area, and it offers each reader the chance to join a community-wide conversation about that book.
-The author of the selected book visits local schools in Bowling Green and does a writing workshop, a presentation, and participates in special events.
+The author of the selected book visits Bowling Green during YAS Book Con to speak about their work and participate in special events.

-This year, we are featuring Dear Martin, by Nic Stone.
+This year, the program is partnering with Project LIT and will feature Dear Martin, by Nic Stone.
 A schedule of book giveaways, discussion opportunities, and more will be available in August.
 Read more about Nic and her work below!

 September 28, 6:00pm at the Bob Kirby Branch Library | 175 Iron Skillet Ct., Bowling Green KY